PlatinumVox/Sai-Alawo/!General Encyclopedia/Holidays/Zyphine's Night.md

-**History**
-Descendant from the Indian Tradition of Holi, Nephilim celebrate their own version of Holi with an interpretation containing the ancients.

 **The Legend of Zyphine**
 The Ancient (human) god Zyphine was quite mischievous.
 He complained to his mother Ihdione that he didn’t like his dark blue skin and wanted to be greyer, like the Nephilim mortal love of his life Comis.